ismaildaoudi21/Devops-Project-Ismail-Kim/README.md

 # Flask Redis User Management API

-A simple user management RESTful API built with Flask and Redis.
+A simple user management RESTful API built with Flask and Redis running on an EC2(AWS) instance.
+(Note : if you want to test the application please let us know so that we launch the instance)

 ## Features